figma/widget-samples/WidgetNotepad/README.md

 # Notepad

-A widget that showcases the `<Input />` component to get user input directly on the canvas.
+A widget that showcases the [`Input`](https://www.figma.com/widget-docs/api/component-Input/) component to get user input directly on the canvas.

 Code organization: